juaco77/sp19-516-136/project-report/report.md

 ---

 ## Project Documentation

 The purpose of this project is to learn about features available in Azure's Python libraries to manage Virtual Machines as well as Storage.

+:o: the project is not just about learning, but about developing a multicloud interface to clouds which includes azure and is located at cloudmesh.cloud.
+This report is not needed and should be integrated in most aspects into cloudmesh-manaual.

 ## Scope

 This document will walk you through every step needed to leverage Azure's Python Libraries to interact with 2 of their Services:
 1) Virtual Machines Management